adarqui/ln-primer/README.md

 see any other way to achieve this small level of haskell <-> purescript interop.
 I have recently made slight optimizations by removing unnecessary instances on both the Purescript & Haskell sides.
 However, it barely makes a dent.

+Finally, I do think the code-gen tools will pay off.
+Eventually I may want to produce equivalent records & api routines for other languages (ocaml, go, js).

 ## outro

 pc.